khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Foreign-Languages.md

 When a new string is added, it appears (in English) in all translations.
 In order to appear in the localized language, the same string needs to be added to the corresponding file in the res/values-XX directory, where "XX" is the locale code.
 (That's the letters that appear in parentheses in the list of supported locales.

-# How to Create or Improve a Localization
+# How to create or improve a localization

 To create or improve a localization, first you need to check out the source code for Android Terminal Emulator: